Curious what on time delivery is, why it’s so important, and most importantly, how to improve it? This post is for you.

 Now is the time to start optimizing your dispatching and routing with OTD in mind.
 This includes optimizing for both same-day and scheduled delivery orders.

 For example, for on demand delivery, you can use dispatch software that automatically selects a fleet or driver based on whoever is closest.
 This is work that a human simply can’t do at the same level of accuracy and most importantly, speed, as software can.
+Similarly, when employing a just in time delivery model, it’s critically important for all the different parts and stages to be measured in order to fine-tune the process.

 For scheduled deliveries, logistics companies can use intelligent route optimization software that takes all relevant factors into consideration when planning time and distance to each location.
 This helps to guarantee that packages arrive by the promised delivery date each and every time.